davea42/libdwarf-addr2line/README.md

 This is a trivial example, the build will take some fiddling with the simple Makefile.

+This is a version for libdwarf-20210528, before semantic versioning.

 The code assumes C99 stdbool.h  and
 type 'bool' available for the code to compile.